yungjekoo/custom-cards/README.md

 **Important:** Your cards are only available when the local server is up and running.
 For card development, it is fine if you run your server locally.
 For more stringent testing and for production you should deploy your custom cards package to an HTTP server that is available on the web.
 3. Make sure you can access the card package at: `https://{web_server_address}/index.html`

-### Upload using an external custom cards server
+### Deploy using an external custom cards server
-**Note:** The generic steps below differ depending on your choice of web server.
+**Note:** The generic steps below differ depending on your choice of HTTP server.

 To upload and deploy the card package:
-1. Verify that your custom cards server is running and that it can be accessed.
+1. Verify that your HTTP server is running and that it can be accessed.
 2. Using the method of your choice, upload the `custom-cards\public` folder to your web server, and make sure you can access it at: `https://{web_server_address}/index.html`
 3. If required, restart your web server.